China still mostly closed down as virus deaths pass 1,000

 “Without the reopening of businesses, in the short term, it will affect the supply of medical material and … in the long run, it will affect the supply of all kinds of production and life materials and will make the control and prevention efforts on the front line unsustainable.
 The target of defeating the epidemic will not be reached,” Cong said at a news conference.

-With rigid travel restrictions, any return to normalcy on a national level still appears weeks or months away.
+With about 60 million people under virtual quarantine and rigid travel restrictions, any return to normalcy on a national level is still weeks or months away.

 HONG KONG